FINTLabs/www-fintlabs/technical.md

 - float
 - dateTime

-Attributes can be optional or mandatory, single-valued or multi-value.
+Attributes can be optional or mandatory, single-value or multi-value.
 Multi-value attributes are always represented as an array, even if there is only a single value.

 Dates are represented in ISO 8601 form with UTC time zone: `2019-06-05T09:48:23Z`.

-## Naming convention
+### Naming convention

 FINT information objects are named based on the packaging structure in the information model: